ibm-cloud-docs/power-iaas/manage-placement-groups.md

 2. In the **Server placement groups** page, from the placement group table select a placement group name that you want to add the VM.
 3. In the **VMs in placement groups** section, you can [create a new VM](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server) and add it to the placement group.
 You can also add an existing VM to the placement group.
 4. Click **Add existing VM** to add an existing VM to the placement group.
 Select one or more VMs from the table and add it to the placement group.
-   You can add a maximum of 10 VMs (new and existing) to one placement group from the user interface.
-Use the [Add Server to Placement Group](/apidocs/power-cloud#pcloud-placementgroups-members-post) API if you need to add more than 10 VMs to a placement group.

 VMs that you select must be on the same server or different server depending on the colocation policy of the placement group.
 A VM can belong to only one placement group and VMs that are already placed in a different placement group is disabled in the table.
 {: note}